The Easiest DIY Cat Tree for Large Cats (Perfect for Clumsy Kitties!)

-Since he is clumsy (for a cat), cat trees which required the agility and flexibility of a normal cat were out e.g. narrow platforms.
+Since he is clumsy (for a cat), cat trees that required the agility and flexibility of a normal cat were out e.g., narrow platforms.

 IKEA items used: